cs3216/cs3216.github.io/coursework/product-design/index.md

 ## Grading and Admin

-This assignment can be done in groups of three or four students.
-If you are unable to find yourself a group, you will be randomly assigned to one.
+This assignment is designed for groups of three or four students.
+Groupings for all assignment will be formed in the first week of the course.

 This assignment is highly open-ended.
 We provide milestones so that we can grade your application in a consistent way, even though everyone would be building different apps.
 This assignment is also designed to introduce you to the various phases of app design and the milestones are there to ensure that you learn about the elements in a structured way.
 We will also provide some related tips, references and a little bit of help to get you started.
 These milestones constitute 70% of the assignment's grade.